-Over the past sixteen years the business has assisted 63 remote community stores.
-Of those it has halted the closure of 17 stores, managing 13 of these stores out of administration, 4 out of liquidation and a further 14 stores through significant financial challenges.
+Over the past 17 years the business has assisted 68 remote community stores.

+It has halted the closure of 17 stores, managed 13 of these stores out of administration, 4 out of liquidation and a further 16 stores through significant financial challenges.

-Outback Stores has invested \$11m in infrastructure improvements and \$23m in ongoing financial support to maintain food security.
+Outback Stores has invested \$11.4 m in infrastructure improvements and \$24.6 m in ongoing financial support to maintain food security.